ganeti/ganeti/doc/design-multi-reloc.rst

 Starting with the first set, Ganeti will submit all jobs of a set at the same time, enabling execution in parallel.
 Upon completion of all jobs in a set, the process is repeated for the next one.
-Ganeti is at liberty to abort the execution of the relocation after any jobset.
-In such a case the user is notified and can restart the relocation.
+Ganeti is at liberty to abort the execution after any jobset.
+In such a case the user is notified and can restart the operation.

 .. vim: set textwidth=72 :
 ..
 Local Variables: